jtejedera/nodejs-api/README.md

 Simple Node.JS Project.
 It include tests, generated documentation using apiDoc (https://apidocjs.com/), Docker file and Docker Compose.

-IMPORTANT: You need a Redis server running.
-Default config in ./config/config.js or use Docker to run both, API and Redis server.
+**IMPORTANT**: For local test you need a Redis server running.
+Default config in ./config/config.js.
+**RECOMENDATION**: Use Docker to run both, API and Redis server, check Docker section.

+## NOTES
+*I added Babel to use `import` and avoid to add `-experimental-modules` flag.
+*Send the request to the API using the header `x-access-token` with value of a user ID.
+It simulates a Token and it's validated in the UAC controller.

 ## API Documentation
 Open the API documentation Index file.